Pylons/akhet/docs/demo/content.rst

 want to adjust them for your layout.

 The bottom section has styles for flash messages.
-The ".info" stanza is used by the default application.
-The ".warning" and ".error" styles are not used by default but are provided as extras.
+The ".info" stanza is used by the demo.
+The ".warning" and ".error" styles are not used by the demo but are provided as extras.